 Pride in particular has been known to maintain the same territory for decades, passing the area on between females.
 The lions mark their territory by roaring and by scent marking.
 They usually roar in the evening before a night’s hunting and before waking up in the morning.

 A male may also announce his presence by urinating on bushes, trees, or simply on the ground, leaving a pungent scent behind.
 Defecation and rubbing against bushes leave different scent marks.

 The evolutionary explanations for why lions form groups are numerous.
 Females’ large body size and the high density of their main prey probably make group life more efficient in terms of energy expenditure.

 For example, groups of females hunt more effectively and are better equipped to defend cubs against infanticidal males and their hunting territory from other females.

 There is some debate regarding the relative importance of these factors, and it is not clear which contributed to the establishment of group life and which were secondary benefits.

 Lions prey on a large variety of animals ranging in size from rodents and baboons to Cape (or African) buffalo and hippopotamuses.

 However, they primarily hunt medium- to large-sized hoofed animals such as wildebeests, zebras, and antelopes.

-Prey preferences between neighboring pride and geographically differ.
+Prey preferences between neighbouring pride and geographically differ.
 The lions have taken elephants and giraffes, but only when they were young or especially unhealthy.

-As far as meat is concerned, they eat anything they can find, including carrion and fresh kills, which they scavenge or forcefully steal from hyenas, cheetahs, and wild dogs.
+As far as meat is concerned, they eat anything they can find, including carrion and fresh kill, which they scavenge or forcefully steal from hyenas, cheetahs, and wild dogs.